mxaiorg/mxmcp-py/readme.md

 2. Add the configuration:

-* Replace the --directory parameter with the absolute (full) path to the python script.
+* Replace the --directory argument value ('/Users/...') with the absolute (full) path to the python script.

     ```json
     {